Leto-gg/LargeFieldAnalyzer/readme.md

-# LargeFieldAnalyzer WIP
+# LargeFieldAnalyzer - Malware Scanning Documentation

-Frontend: leto.gg (log in and upgrade to business plan to access malware dashboard!)

-- Found in LargeFieldDataAnalyzer/AnalyzerFrontend
+## Accessing the Malware Dashboard

+To access the Malware Dashboard, visit [leto.gg](https://leto.gg) and log in.
+Upgrade to the Business Plan to unlock the Malware Dashboard feature.

+## Introduction to Malware Scanning

-Currently there are two ways we can scan your content for malware.
-Input into our Analyzer Dashboard, either a CID or URL Address.
-To scan your content for malware, the content needs to be publically retrievable by our system.
-Using an IPFS node or public server will work for this.
+The LargeFieldAnalyzer provides two methods to scan your content for malware.
+To initiate a scan, the content must be publicly accessible for our system to retrieve.
+This can be achieved using an IPFS node or a public server.

-If you wanted to send your logs for your content to be analyzed, your .csv file will need to divided into lines with content positioned on each line.
+### Preparing Your Content for Analysis

+To analyze your content for malware, ensure it is formatted correctly:

+- For direct scanning, provide a Content Identifier (CID) or a URL Address.
+- To submit logs for analysis, your logs should be a `.csv` file where each line contains a separate piece of content, identified by a CID or URL.

+### Scanning Options

+#### Option 1: Direct Content Submission

-Option 1.
-Send us a IPFS/Filecoin CID for the content in question via our dashboard.
+Submit the IPFS/Filecoin CID of the specific content you wish to scan through our dashboard.
+This method is suitable for individual content items.

+#### Option 2: Bulk Content Scanning

-Option 2.
-If you want to scan large amounts of content, send us a .CSV log file with either IPFS/Filecoin CID's or URL's within each line.
-This tool is meant for publically hosted data.
+For scanning large volumes of content, upload a `.CSV` file to our dashboard.
+The file should contain IPFS/Filecoin CIDs or URLs, one per line.
+This option is designed for publicly hosted data and facilitates bulk scanning efficiently.